 Finally, we tested these agents on the most challenging generative and planning tasks.
 In a de novo design task using protein pockets from the CrossDocked dataset \cite{francoeur20203d}, a test of its creative capacity to invent novel molecules, it generated candidates with superior predicted properties, achieving a leading score of 32, which is significantly higher than the best baseline.
-This success is directly enabled by its Models Layer, which contains a suite of state-of-the-art 3D-aware diffusion models.
 For retrosynthesis planning against benchmarks from USPTO-50k and PaRoute \cite{genheden2022paroutes}, which serves as the ultimate reality check to ensure a designed molecule is synthetically feasible, it achieved a high score of 74, more than tripling the performance of the best baseline.
-This particular result underscores the core value of the Models Layer.
+This particular result underscores the core value of the specialized models.
 Although the baselines are equipped with a code interpreter, they cannot replicate the performance of specialized pretraining models.
 The consistently superior performance across this wide spectrum of benchmarks validates that simply equipping an LLM with generic tools is insufficient.
-Instead, \name's robust and versatile architecture, with its dedicated layers for curated data, specialized tools, and expert AI models, is uniquely capable of autonomously navigating the end-to-end drug discovery process.
+Instead, \nam's robust and versatile architecture, with its curated data, specialized tools, and expert AI models, is uniquely capable of autonomously navigating the end-to-end drug discovery process.

-\section{Case Studies}
+\subsection{Case Studies}

-To demonstrate the versatility and practical effectiveness of the \name, we present two representative case studies.
+To demonstrate the versatility and practical effectiveness of the \nam, we present three representative case studies.
 Each highlights key stages in the drug discovery pipeline and illustrates how the platform can autonomously manage complex scientific tasks.
 These cases go beyond simple integration of data, tools, and AI models, showcasing the dynamic interplay among agents as they reason, plan, and execute a coherent pipeline.

-\subsection{End-to-End Drug Design for Cardiomegaly-congestive Heart Failure}
+\subsubsection{End-to-End Drug Design for Cardiomegaly-congestive Heart Failure}

-Target discovery forms the foundation of modern pharmaceutical research, yet it remains a leading cause of failure in late-stage clinical trials due to inadequate validation or selection of non-actionable targets \cite{waring2015analysis, hughes2011principles}.
+Target discovery forms the foundation of modern pharmaceutical research.
+However, it remains a leading cause of failure in late-stage clinical trials due to inadequate validation or selection of non-actionable targets \cite{waring2015analysis, hughes2011principles}.
 A pipeline that couples target discovery with downstream design tasks can address this challenge by aligning molecular generation efforts with validated mechanisms from the outset \cite{mak2024artificial}.